Anuradhagoel/COVID-19-Data-exploration/README.md

-# COVID-data-exploration
+# COVID 19 Data-exploration
-This project uses SQL to explore COVID data and gain insights
+This project uses SQL to explore the global COVID-19 data and derive insights